dansmyers/AI/3-Local_Search/Notes/3-Genetic_Algorithms.md

 The selection procedure is weighted by fitness, so that higher-performing members of the population are more likely to be selected.
 A standard method is *roulette wheel* selection, where parents are chosen randomly and the probability of selection is proportional to fitness.

-Suppose that we have three candidates with fitness scores of 2, 4, 5 and 9.
+Suppose that we have four candidates with fitness scores of 2, 4, 5 and 9.
 The total fitness of the population is 20.
 The selection procedure generates a random number and uses it to choose the parent as follows:

 - Candidate 1 is selected with probability 2/20
 - Candidate 2 is selected with probability 4/20